 Sip Seattle’s favorite beverage

 Seattle knows a thing or two about coffee – especially since it’s considered the coffee capital of the United States.
-There are so many coffee shops in the Emerald City that you’ll have an easy time doing some coffee tourism here to find your favorite brew.
+There are so many coffee shops in Seattle that you’ll have an easy time doing some coffee tourism here to find your favorite brew.

 Whether your drink of choice is a simple drip, a classic americano, or a latte with a dairy-free milk alternative, you’ll quickly learn what makes a quality drink and why Seattleites are obsessed with it.